Lazio History, A True ‘Laziale’

 LAZIO HISTORY: COLOURS AND BADGE

-Lazio’s colours of white and sky blue (hence the nickname i biancocelesti) were inspired by the national emblem of Greece.
+Lazio’s colors of white and sky blue (hence the nickname I Biancocelesti) were inspired by the national emblem of Greece.
 Lazio’s traditional club badge and symbol is the eagle, which was chosen by founding member Luigi Bigiarelli.
 It is an acknowledgment to the emblem of Zeus (the god of sky and thunder in Greek mythology) commonly known as the Aquila.